Llenrocc/Code_Quiz/README.md

 # Code_Quiz

-Instructions
-From scratch, build a timer-based quiz application that stores high scores client-side.
+Build a timer-based quiz application that stores high scores client-side.
 Following the common templates for user stories, we can frame this challenge as follows:
 As a coding bootcamp student
 I want to take a timed quiz on JavaScript fundamentals that stores high scores so that I can gauge my progress compared to my peers